ilario-pierbattista/kibana-workshop/README.md

 It may take several seconds to have them ready, be patient.

-## Download sample data
+## Install sample data
-While the container is running, to download the sample data open [this page](http://localhost:5601/app/kibana#/home/tutorial_directory/sampleData).
+While the container is running, to install the sample data open http://localhost:5601/app/kibana#/home/tutorial_directory/sampleData.

+There will be three samples.
+Install all of them.

 ## Stop and remove containers